jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 ---

+## The Tools of the trade...

+---

-# Devices Of Virtual Reality
+# Devices for Alternate Reality

 ---